Veera (1994 film): Plot

-Muthuveerappan, an idler from Karamadai, falls in love with Devayani alias Devi, the daughter of Carnatic musician Krishnamurthy Shastri.
-To lure her, Muthu pretends to learn music from Shastri.
-One day, Devi overhears Muthu discussing his plans to seduce her with his friends, and confronts him.
-Chastened, Muthu concentrates on his music and later wins over Devi.
+Muthuveerappan "Muthu", an idler from Karamadai, falls in love with Devayani alias Devi, the daughter of Carnatic musician Krishnamurthy Shastri.
+To lure her, Muthuveerappan pretends to learn music from Shastri.
+One day, Devi overhears Muthuveerappan discussing his plans to seduce her with his friends, and confronts him.
+Chastened, Muthuveerappan concentrates on his music and later wins over Devi.
 They marry in secret but before they can make this official, Rathnavelu, son of the village landlord, tries to rape Devi.
-Muthu saves her by subduing Rathnavelu.
-Enraged, the landlord insults Muthu's mother, tells her about a loan owed to him by Muthu's late father and threatens to evict her if the loan is not paid within a week.
-Muthu goes to Madras to earn money.
+Muthuveerappan saves her by subduing Rathnavelu.
+Enraged, the landlord insults Muthu's mother, tells her about a loan owed to him by Muthuveerappan's late father and threatens to evict her if the loan is not paid within a week.
+Muthuveerappan goes to Madras to earn money.

-In Madras, Muthu tries to enter a music competition to win the prize money.
-He meets tabla player Ravikanth, who gives him the stage name Veera.
+In Madras, Muthuveerappan tries to enter a music competition to win the prize money.
+He meets tabla player Ravikanth, who gives him the stage name "Veera".
 Both make repeated attempts to enter the competition but are unsuccessful.
-Muthu saves the competition promoter's owner Viswanathan's daughter Roopakala from Harichandran, a gangster.
-With Roopa's help, Muthu is able to perform at the competition with Ravikanth, and wins the prize money.
-Muthu returns to Karamadai and repays the loan, clearing his mother's debt.
+Muthuveerappan saves the competition promoter's owner Viswanathan's daughter Roopakala from Harichandran, a gangster.
+With Roopa's help, Muthuveerappan is able to perform at the competition with Ravikanth and wins the prize money.
+Muthuveerappan returns to Karamadai and repays the loan, clearing his mother's debt.
 He learns Devi's house had been destroyed by a flood; the bodies of Devi and her father were not found.
-With Devi presumed dead, Muthu's mother tells him to return to Madras so that he can start afresh.
+With Devi presumed dead, Muthuveerappan's mother tells him to return to Madras so that he can start afresh.

-After Muthu and his mother arrive in Madras, he gets a full-time job in the music industry as Veera.
+After Muthuveerappan and his mother arrive in Madras, he gets a full-time job in the music industry and embraces the Veera identity.
 Viswanathan appoints him as the new company manager after firing the previous manager Chandran for selling pirated cassettes.
-Roopa, having fallen in love with Muthu, wants to marry him.
-Muthu initially refuses because he misses Devi but his mother persuades him to marry her.
+Roopa, having fallen in love with Muthuveerappan, wants to marry him.
+Muthuveerappan initially refuses because he misses Devi but his mother persuades him to marry her.
 After her marriage, Roopa and Viswanathan go to the United States as the latter needs a heart surgery there.
-One day, at his recording studio, Muthu finds Devi alive and well.
-She survived the flood but was left with amnesia; her memory was restored when she heard Muthu singing on the radio so she went to Madras in search of him.
-Muthu decides not to tell Devi about his marriage to Roopa.
+One day, at his recording studio, Muthuveerappan finds Devi alive and well.
+She survived the flood but was left with amnesia; her memory was restored when she heard Muthuveerappan singing on the radio, so she went to Madras in search of him.
+Muthuveerappan decides not to tell Devi about his marriage to Roopa.